azamanos/Cryo-EMMAE/README.md

 <a id="citing-this-work"></a>
 ## Citing this work

-If you use this code in your research, please cite the repository.
+If you use this code in your research, please cite the original work.